 If you no longer drive regularly or work remotely, you may want to re-evaluate your insurance policy.
 Drivers with a daily commute of less than 15 miles can save up to 4% for this state more on their premiums.

-Cheapest Rhode Island companies for different coverage levels
+Cheapest insurers for different coverage levels in Rhode Island

 Not all insurers offer the same coverage limits at the same price point.
 For instance: